In test, zaps to spine help 2 stroke survivors move arms - NewsBreak

 So Rendulic volunteered for a first-of-its-kind experiment: Researchers implanted a device that zaps her spinal cord in spots that control hand and arm motion.
 When they switched it on, she could grasp and manipulate objects — moving a soup can, opening a lock and by the end of the four-week study, cutting her own steak.

 It’s not a cure — the improvements ended after scientists removed the temporary implant — and the pilot study included only Rendulic and one other stroke survivor.
-But the preliminary results mark a step toward one day restoring mobility for this extremely common type of paralysis.
+But the preliminary results, published Monday, mark a step toward one day restoring mobility for this extremely common type of paralysis.

 “They’re not just getting flickers of movement.
 They’re getting something important,” said Dr. Jason Carmel, a Columbia University neurologist who wasn’t involved with the new experiment but also studies ways to recover upper-limb function.
 “It’s a very exciting proof of concept.”